DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-10-19-setting-up-permissions-iteration-5.md

 So we [reduced the size](/manage-teacher-training-applications/smaller-headings) and length of the headings as shown below.

-We also found that users were confused that organisations can view applications without setting these permissions explicitly.
-Even though we had guidance for this, users weren’t reading this.
+We also found that even though there was content to explain organisations can view applications without setting permissions for this, that some users weren’t reading it.

-So we decided to put the content front and center and used icons to draw attention.
-We didn’t use disabled checkboxes because they’re not focusable by keyboard.
+So we decided to lay out the content like the other permissions.
+We used check icons instead of disabled checkboxes because disabled controls are not focusable by keyboard.

 {{ appFigure({
   image: {